renesugar/k_elda_archive/examples/README.md

-# Quilt Examples
+# Kelda Examples

-This directory contains examples of Quilt blueprints.
+This directory contains examples of Kelda blueprints.